joppe/google-maps-loader/readme.md

 ## Introduction

-When importing an es2015 source the following steps (hooks) are done to get the code:
+When importing an es2015 module the following steps (hooks) are done to get the code:

 - Normalize the module name
 - Locate, get the url of the file name to load